 A taste for the high life and increased demand for space in urban areas has prompted the development of more high-rise buildings than ever before.
-While the upward trend in the UK may help to alleviate the population boom, in April 2018 the Local Ambulance Service blamed the increase in the number of tall buildings for the delays in getting seriously ill patients to hospital.
+While the upward trend in the UK may help to alleviate the population boom, there are concerns that the increase in the number of tall buildings will cause the delays in getting seriously ill patients to hospital.
 As cities across the country and indeed the world continue to grow vertically, it begs the question, are high-rise buildings problematic for ambulance crews?

 With the demand for housing going through the roof, high-rise buildings offer a tenable solution.
 However, an upper floor residency presents a unique challenge in a medical emergency.
 When lifts are broken or patients are in ‘carry chairs’ or stretchers, crews may have to carry patients down stairs.
 Additionally, delays can occur at the ground floor entrance, particular when security personnel at the building are untrained or unaware of the impending arrival of an ambulance crew.